xero/moebiusXBIN/README.md

 - `Moebius` is the original program.
 - `Moebius XBIN` extends the original and contains support for custom colors and character sets and saving and loading xbin files (hence the name)
-- `Moebius XBIN GJ Edition` which originally was just me wanting to stop the function keys fro re-mapping -- but now has become a bit more.
+- `Moebius XBIN GJ Edition` which originally was just me wanting to stop the function keys from re-mapping -- but now has become a bit more.

 ## Moebius XBIN GJ Edition:
 - Stops the function keys from being remapped when clicking in the character list.